wp-blocks/cf7-antispam/readme.txt

 == Changelog ==

+= 0.2.7 =
+* avoid to parse multiple times the stored flamingo messages

 = 0.2.6 =
 * New option under "Enable advanced settings -> Severity of anti-spam control" with some prebuilt presets (weak, standard, secure)
 * Fix install script that in some edge case can fail